micahamd/batch-processor-chatbot/readme.md

-# 🚀 Multimodal Chatbot
+# 🚀 Multimodal Chatbot integrating OpenAI, Anthropic and Google models

 A Multimodal Chatbot capable of deploying models from ChatGPT, Claude, and Gemini in a single interface.
-The model can process text, images (with vision-capable models), documents, and audio (with whisper-1 only), and generate text and images (using Dall-E).
-You can additionally batch process multiple files with a given prompt, and save the output in HTML.
+The model can process text, images (with vision-capable models), documents, and audio (with whisper-1 only).
+The model generates text and images (using Dall-E) in a chat window display that can be saved as an HTML file.
+Features include multi-file batch processing, selective inclusion of the prior chat history in the prompt, and the optional inclusion of a context directory.

 ## 🌟 Features

-- 🤖 Implements ChatGPT, Claude, and Gemini models (at present)
+- 🤖 Implements ChatGPT, Claude, and Gemini models (at present).
+Additional developers/models can be included in the processor.py file.
-- 📄 Support for various document file types (DOCX, PDF, PPT), images, spreadsheets (XLS, CSV), audio
+- 📄 Support for various document file types (DOCX, PDF, PPT, HTML), images, spreadsheets (XLS, CSV), audio.
-- 📁 Batch processing multiple files from a user-provided directory
+- 📁 Batch process multiple files from a user-provided directory.
-- 💬 Chat history integration
+- 💬 Optional chat history integration into context window
 - 💾 Save conversations as HTML
-- 🧠 Context-aware processing with optional context directory
+- 🧠 Include context files from a different user-provided directory.

 ## 🛠️ Installation